 Chico State public relations students are trained to:

-- Identify emerging technologies and their influence on communication
+- Identify and engage with emerging technologies and identify their influence on communication.

 Career opportunities in public relations